Premium

 Imagine, for instance, we discovered that seatbelts actually killed the wearer in 20% of accidents; would the regulatory authorities tolerate that product?
 Would any rational driver use them?
 Would we subsidize the seatbelt industry that kills people by the millions to the tune of billions of dollars annually?
 Would outspoken critics of seatbelts get their social media accounts permanently suspended and their careers wrecked?

-Indeed, as referenced at the beginning of this article, by some estimates iatrogenic illness is the third-leading cause of death in the United States, potentially killing over a quarter-million Americans annually.
+Indeed, as referenced at the beginning of this article, by some estimates, iatrogenic illness is the third-leading cause of death in the United States, potentially killing over a quarter-million Americans annually.

-And this figure doesn’t include the growing movement of the intentionally medicalized killing, aka “euthanasia,” popular in the West.
+And this figure doesn’t include the growing movement of intentionally medicalized killing, aka “euthanasia,” popular in the West.

 Related: SHOCK Statistic: 4.1% of Deaths in Canada Due to Government Euthanasia (MAID)